BalloonBox-Inc/SCRTSibyl_phase2/README.md

 1. **Subscription**

-   Develop a membership plan to allow users to have their credit scores updated every month.
+   Develop a membership plan to allow users to have their credit scores updated every month so they can even more demonstrate their credibility.

 2. **Blacklisting**

-   Develop a feature to red flag or blacklist late payers and bad payers.
+   Develop a feature to red flag or blacklist late payers and bad payers to avoid distrusted users or potential defaults.

+3. **Machine Learning**

+   Develop Machine Learning models alongside the credit scores so that users do  not need to trust a single specific entity fully.